OWI-Lab/py_fatigue/rst_docs/user/01-absolute-noob.rst

   a. `stress-life`: fatigue analysis based on the :term:`cycle-counting<Cycle-counting>` and :term:`SN curve<SN Curve>`.
   b. `crack_growth`: crack propagation (growth) analysis based on  the :term:`cycle-counting<Cycle-counting>`, the :term:`Paris' law` and the geometrical definition of a crack case (defect geometry and medium).

-The toolbox also provides a number of helper functions to simulate load
-histories:
+5. `mean_stress`: a module to calculate the mean stress correction factor for the :term:`cycle-counting<Cycle-counting>`.

--   `testing` includes functions to simulate different kinds of load histories.
-The most generic type of load history can be simulated using the `make_random_signal` function which outputs a `dw_signal.Signal` object.
+6. `testing`: a module to simulate different kinds of load histories.
+The most generic type of load history can be simulated using the `get_sampled_time` and `get_random_data` functions, as shown in the example below.

 Example
 -------